stanfordnlp/dspy/docs/docs/building-blocks/1-language_models.md

 ## Using `dspy.LM`

 !!! warning
-    Earlier versions of DSPy involved tons of clients for different LM providers, e.g. `dspy.OpenAI`, `dspy.GoogleVertexAI`, and `dspy.HFClientTGI`, etc. These are now deprecated and will be removed in DSPy 2.6.
+    Earlier versions of DSPy involved different clients across LM providers, e.g. `dspy.OpenAI`, `dspy.GoogleVertexAI`, and `dspy.HFClientTGI`, etc. These are now deprecated and will be removed in DSPy 2.6.

     Instead, use `dspy.LM` to access any LM endpoint for local and remote models.
 This relies on [LiteLLM](https://github.com/BerriAI/litellm) to translate the different client APIs into an OpenAI-compatible interface.